Agentless migration of VMware VMs

 On the Select Creation Type page, select Deploy a virtual machine from an OVF or OVA file and click Next.

-On the Select Storage page, click Next.
+On the Select storage page, click Next.

-On the Deployment Options page, click Next.
+On the Deployment options page, click Next.

-On the Ready To Complete page, click Finish.
+On the Completing page, click Complete.

 Step 2: Import the migration source